lhoursquentin/clash/README.md

 **clash** should be able to work with any POSIX compliant shell supporting `local` assignments, and if it doesn't feel free to open an issue.

-# Notes
+# Additional notes

-- Using `local` (`typeset` for **ksh**) was a hard choice, considering it was the only thing preventing the framework to be strict POSIX compliant, but `local` can be really handy to avoid flooding all the frames with definitions and most importantly `local` prevents lower frames from overwriting upper frames variables values when using recursion.
+- The `local` builtin (`typeset` for **ksh93**) is not specified by POSIX, but all modern POSIX shells support it (see compatibility table)
-- This project was inspired by the amazing **bash-oo-framework** (https://github.com/niieani/bash-oo-framework), which is a huge project aiming to provide modern features to bash.
-While object-oriented programming works perfectly well in **bash-oo-framework**, it diverges from the usual shell syntax to provide type safety and other cool features, it almost feels like a different language, which can take some time to learn.
-This was the motivation to write something closer to the shell syntax and more portable.
+- This project was initially inspired by the amazing **bash-oo-framework** (https://github.com/niieani/bash-oo-framework), a huge project aiming to provide modern features to bash.
+- This whole project is mostly a proof of concept that went too far.
+Building this was both extremely exciting (being able to see that even strict POSIX shells could do anything with a few layers of abstraction) and very disappointing (incredibly bad performance, making this only usable on a very limited set of use cases and overall a waste of computing resources).
+I'm not actively working on this project anymore but issues, questions & discussions are of course welcomed.